 To summarize, keep alternating colors and repeating rows 2 and 3 to use all the yarn.
 Finally, weave in the tail ends.

-In conclusion, this a very easy pattern to use for a quick yet luxurious baby blanket.
-Most importantly, you can crochet this blanket using BERNAT velvet yarn in a weekend.
+In conclusion, this is a very easy pattern to use for a quick yet luxurious baby blanket.
+Most importantly, you can crochet this blanket using this BERNAT velvet yarn pattern in one weekend.